 • Unmet performance or employment termination cancellations impact taxable benefits and require accurate valuation adjustments.

-• Strategic timing and documentation of cancellations can minimize tax liabilities and ensure compliance with reporting rules.
+• Strategic timing and documentation of cancellations can minimize tax liabilities and maintain compliance with reporting rules.

 Performance-Based Cancellations

 From a tax perspective, performance-based cancellations can alter the timing and nature of income recognition, requiring careful analysis.
-Understanding these dynamics is essential for both employers and recipients to manage tax liabilities effectively when equity grants are rescinded due to performance shortcomings.
+If the grant had no vested value at the time performance targets were missed, no taxable event typically occurs.
+Partially vested grants may require income recognition on the vested portion.
+Both employers and recipients should evaluate tax liabilities proactively when equity grants are rescinded due to performance shortcomings.

 Employment Termination Effects